 We created sets of Emergency Sub Plans to help ease that planning.
 Nothing about this year will be perfect, but at least you’ll have something to hand over in the event you have to stay home.
 We have a set about Hoaxes and Ogopogos and another called Sticky Situations.

 We have a whole post about getting ready for a supply teacher so you might want to check out the post It’s Time to Get Your Emergency Sub Plans Ready.

 Keep the Decor Simple

-There is going to be a lot of overwhelm coming from your students, so keep your decor calming and positive.
+There is going to be a lot of overwhelm coming from your students.
+They are adjusting and there is still a lot of unknown concerns.
+Keep your decor calming and positive.

 If you’re teaching at home, keep your decor comforting and not too cluttered.
 It will just get in your way.
 Your home office does not need to throw you into debt.